M.A.S.K. (franchise)

-M.A.S.K.
-(Mobile Armored Strike Kommand) is a media franchise created by Kenner.
-The main premise revolved around the fight between the titular protagonist underground task force and the criminal organization V.E.N.O.M.
-(Vicious Evil Network of Mayhem).
-After its initial launch in 1985, the franchise spawned a variety of products and presentations, including four series of action figures, an animated television series, video games, comics, and a live-action theatrical film currently in development by Hasbro Studios and Paramount.
+M.A.S.K. (acronym for "Mobile Armored Strike Kommand") is a media franchise created by Kenner.
+The main premise revolved around the fight between the titular protagonist underground task force and the terrorist organization V.E.N.O.M.
+(Vicious Evil Network Of Mayhem).
+After its initial launch in 1985, the franchise spawned a variety of products and presentations, including four series of action figures, an animated television series, video games, and comics; as of 2018, a live-action theatrical film is in development by Hasbro and Paramount.

 History

 M.A.S.K. was developed by Kenner in 1985, along with an animated television series to help with toy merchandising.
 The animated series debuted the same year and ran for two seasons (1985 to 1986).
 It focused mostly on toys released during the first two series of the toyline.
-From 1987 to 1988, Kenner released two additional series of action figures and vehicles.
-However, these last two series strayed from the original theme of the series of crime-fighting and terrorism, focusing instead on a racing theme.
+From 1987 to 1988, Kenner released two additional series of action figures and vehicles, but these last two series strayed from the original theme of the series of crime-fighting and terrorism, focusing instead on a racing theme.

-Action figures (1985–1988)
+Action figures

-The M.A.S.K. toyline ran from 1985 to 1988, releasing four official series through those years.
+The original M.A.S.K. toyline from Kenner ran from 1985 to 1988, releasing four official series through those years.
 Each series featured vehicles with hidden gimmicks designed to represent combat-ready forms.
 Most vehicles came with one or two drivers, and each character had a mask that was depicted in fiction as having a certain special ability.

+In 2024, The Loyal Subjects inked a deal with Hasbro to relaunch M.A.S.K.
+The first wave of products will be released in July 2025.